OfekRainish/OfekRainish_notebook/_posts/2024-07-24-cDNA Synthesis Protocol.md

 </p>

 b. **cDNA synthesis mix**:

         - Both kits provide a 5x concentrated mix.
-        - Use 4 µL to achieve a final volume of 20 µL.
+        - Use 4 µL so it will be diluted at a final volume of 20 µL.

 c. **Enzyme reverse transcriptase**:

         - Add 1 µL.
         - Contains RNase inhibitors, so add before the RNA extraction.

 d. **UPW**:

         - Add UPW to reach a final volume of 20 µL.

 2. **Control for DNA contamination**: